AmitKazado/Snake/README.md

 ## Game Objective:
 Challenge yourself in this good old-fashioned Snake game and try to get the highest score you can by eating the Food appearing on the screen.

-each time you eat a Food object (a blue circle) you get 1 point added to your score.

-In case of hitting the wall or bumping the snake's head into his body - your game will be over.

 ## Game Rules & Mechanics:
 Eating Food will award you with 1 point and enlarge the Snake by one.
 Upon eating a Food object, a new one shall appear on a different spot of the game screen.